(Last Modified on September 5, 2017)

 - Other information as required

-It is the responsibility of each institution participating in the P-Card program to put in place procedures to comply with any federal tax laws regarding 1099 reporting.
-Please note that the P-Card may not be used for professional services as outlined in BPM Section 3.3.2, item 5.
+- It is the responsibility of each institution participating in the P-Card program to put in place procedures to comply with any federal tax laws regarding 1099 reporting.
+Please note that the P-Card may not be used for professional services as outlined in BPM Section 3.3.2.

-Ensure that P-Card purchasing records are retained for at least five (5) years.
+- Ensure that P-Card purchasing records are retained for at least seven (7) years.

 Each institution is responsible for ensuring that the institution’s assets are safeguarded from fraud, waste, and abuse.
 Ensuring the safeguarding of assets shall, at a minimum, include the following controls:

 - Ensure that rebates or refunds from vendors shall be the property of the institution and shall be paid promptly into the institution’s accounts.

 - Perform criminal and consumer background checks in accordance with O.C.G.A. § 50-5-83.
 The institution shall ensure that the results of a criminal background check and consumer credit check are provided the privacy protections required by law.
 Institutions shall comply with the provisions of the Human Resources Administrative Policy Manual in implementing a background check requirement.